mikebarlow/MyCal/using_events.md

     }

 MyCal supports events that span multiple days, in those instances an Event object will be created and assigned to each Date object that the Event takes place on.

+## Displaying Event Times

+As shown briefly in the example above there are two methods available on an Event object to be used when needing to display the start and end times.

+    $Event->displayStart();
+    $Event->displayEnd();

+Both methods accept one parameter which is the format required for the output.
+See [http://php.net/date](http://php.net/date) for the characters and formats available.

+This method will also handle any date time conversions needed for timezones.
+The times are automatically converted from UTC to the required timezone as defined by the [Calendar Options](/MyCal/calendar-options).